isomerpages/mlaw-corp/news/speeches/_posts/2019-09-27-Speech-by-SMS-Edwin-Tong-2019-Yellow-Ribbon-Fund-Subhas-Anandan-Star-Bursary-Award.md

 ---
-layout: post
-title:  Speech by Mr Edwin Tong, Senior Minister of State for Law and Health, at the Yellow Ribbon Fund Subhas Anandan Star Bursary Award – Launch of 2019 Fundraising
+title: 'Speech by Mr Edwin Tong, Senior Minister of State for Law and Health, at the Yellow Ribbon Fund Subhas Anandan Star Bursary Award – Launch of 2019 Fundraising'
-date:   2019-09-27
+date: 2019-09-27T00:00:00.000Z
 permalink: /news/speeches/speech-by-SMS-Edwin-Tong-2019-Yellow-Ribbon-Fund-Subhas-Anandan-Star-Bursary-Award

 ---

 27 Sep 2019 Posted in [Speeches](/news/speeches)

 Mr Noor Mohamed Marican, President of the Association of Muslim Lawyers (AML)